 At this stage, you need to know how to increase sales in your perfume oil business and also know how to maintain your perfume products – making them potent till they are bought from you.
 So here are bonus tips on how you can do this successfully.

 A. Sell to Yourself First

 Do me a favor, don’t be like the guys who say they sell clothes and put on rags in Lagos.
-Don’t look like the cobbler who says he sells designer shoes yet put on thorn sandals.
+Do not look like the cobbler who says he sells designer shoes yet put on thorn sandals.
 You have to look like what you sell.
-Don’t say you sell perfumes yet you don’t put on any brand.
+Don’t say you sell perfumes yet you do not put on any brand.